 Amazon collects sales tax for third-party sellers in the following states:

-Amazon does not collect sales tax on behalf of sellers in states including Florida, Kansas, and Missouri.
-In these states, you’ll need to set up tax collection manually from inside of Seller Central.
+Amazon does not collect sales tax on behalf of sellers in Missouri.
+You’ll need to set up tax collection manually from inside of Seller Central.

 Here are the steps to take to set up your Amazon FBA sales tax collection for Florida, Kansas, and Missouri: